 The Shrine was built in 794 when the capital was established in Kyoto, to protect the capital and ensure the nation’s peace.
-The surrounding area of Jonan-gu became popular with the imperial family and aristocrats, and they built their villas around the Shrine.
+The surrounding area of Jonan-gu became popular with the imperial family and aristocrats.
+And then they built their villas around the Shrine.
 In 1086, retired Emperor Shirakawa built a superb villa that covered 2 square kiro-meters, encircling Jonan-gu, known as Jonan Rikyu or Toba Rikyu.
-After he began governing from the villa, it became the center of politics and culture, and the elegant Heian culture flourished with poetry-composition gatherings, sumptuous banquets, and pleasure boat cruises being held here.
+After he began governing from the villa, it became the center of politics and culture.
+The elegant Heian culture flourished with poetry-composition gatherings, sumptuous banquets, and pleasure boat cruises being held here.

 The first garden, called Haru no Yama garden, is particularly beautiful from the late FEB to the early MAR with150 weeping plum trees and 200 camellias on the moss garden.

 The path leads into the next garden called Heisei garden, with a stream, pond and waterfalls.
 After Heisei garden, You enter the another entrance across the road.